eightyfive/fetch-run/README.md

 }
 ```

-`Api.create()` sets `Accept: application/json` and `Content-Type: application/json` headers. `RequestInit` options can be supplied when creating an instance and for individual requests.
+`Api.create()` sets `Accept: application/json` and `Content-Type: application/json` by default.
+Pass `RequestInit` options when creating an instance or making an individual request.

 ## Middleware

-A middleware receives a `Request` before it reaches `fetch` and receives its `Response` after the request completes.
-It can modify either value.
+Middleware runs on either side of a request: it receives the `Request` before `fetch` and the `Response` afterward.
+Either value can be inspected or modified.

 ```ts
 import type { Layer, Middleware } from 'fetch-run';